 Few things make me happier than finding a good taqueria.
-During a recent day trip to Philly I had a chance to check out the Philadelphia Museum of Art (which is beautiful by the way) but after touring the whole museum my girlfriend and I were hungry and had tacos on the brain.
-On a whim, we decided to check out Mission Taqueria in Center City.
+During a recent day trip to Philadelphia, I spent part of the afternoon exploring the Philadelphia Museum of Art, which is absolutely beautiful and worth wandering through for hours.
+After touring the galleries and walking around the museum, my girlfriend and I realized we had worked up quite the appetite and had tacos on the brain.
+On a whim, we decided to head over to Mission Taqueria in Center City to see what it was all about.
+If you enjoy discovering restaurants while traveling, you can explore more of my travel food adventures here.

 Mission Taqueria